neptunedevx/skyblockpro/README.md

-# skyblockpro
+# SkyblockPro
-A hypixel skyblock macro to help you level up your skills faster!
+# A Hypixel Skyblock macro to help you level up your skills faster!

-Features:
+# Features:

   - Tree Farming (Foraging with AI to level up faster)
   - Mining Nuker (Nuke that bypasses Watchdog and lets you farm quick and efficiently)